Stefanie80/CPM3_2063_Retro/README.md

 For the Tools:       SUBMIT TOOLS

+All resulting files will be placed in the "build" folder.

 For those who do not wish to tinker with the source, or want to try the system before diving into it, i have prepared a package containing a fully running system with an emulator of John's board.
 You can download it here: